Chart Color Schemes

 An assessment of population growth drivers in Ashgrove reveals an overall ranking slightly below national averages considering recent, and medium term trends

 As of Feb 2026, the estimated population of the suburb of Ashgrove is around 14,600, reflecting an increase of 1,150 people since the 2021 Census.
 This growth represents an 8.6% increase from the previous population count of 13,450.
-The resident population estimate of 14,565 by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024, and the validation of 42 new addresses since the Census date, supports this estimation.
-This results in a population density ratio of 2,504 persons per square kilometer, placing Ashgrove in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth rate of 8.6% since the census is within 1.3 percentage points of the national average (9.9%), indicating competitive growth fundamentals.
+The current resident population estimate of 14,565 is based on AreaSearch's validation of new addresses following the examination of the latest ERP data release by the ABS in June 2024.
+This population level results in a density ratio of 2,504 persons per square kilometer, placing Ashgrove in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 8.6% growth since the census is within 1.3 percentage points of the national average (9.9%), indicating competitive growth fundamentals.
 Overseas migration contributed approximately 57.99999999999999% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Looking ahead, a population increase just below the median of statistical areas analysed by AreaSearch is expected for Ashgrove, with an anticipated increase of 767 persons to 2041 based on aggregated SA2-level projections.
-This reflects a total gain of 4.9% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
+By 2041, the suburb of Ashgrove is expected to increase by 763 persons, reflecting a gain of 5.0% in total over the 17 years based on aggregated SA2-level projections.

 Frequently Asked Questions - Population